SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 Examples](@ref).

 ## Defining parameters and species
-Parameter values do not need to be set when the model is created.
-Components can be designated as symbolic parameters by declaring them at the end:
+Parameter values do not need to be set when the model is created:
 ```@example tut2
 rn = @reaction_network begin
   p, ∅ --> X
   d, X --> ∅
-end p d
+end
 ```
-Parameters can only exist in the reaction rates (where they can be mixed with reactants).
-All variables not declared after `end` will be treated as a chemical species.
+All symbols that does not appear as a reactant in a reaction is designated by Catalyst as a parameter.
+In this example `X` appear as a reactant, but not `p` and `d`.
+Hence `p` and `d` are designated as parameters.
+It is possible to manually set what should be considered a species or parameter This is described towards the end of this tutorial.

 ## Production, Destruction and Stoichiometry
 Sometimes reactants are produced/destroyed from/to nothing.
 This can be